mahirasef09/EquiSports/README.md

 1. This project is designed in vite+react framework.
 2.	tailwind css is used.
 3.	daisyUI is used.
-4. React Router, React icons, React helmet, React Awesome Reveal, React Tooltip, AOS Animation, Sweet alert etc are used.
+4. React Router, React icons, React helmet, React Awesome Reveal, React Tooltip, AOS Animation, Swiper, Sweet alert etc are used.
 5. Dark & Light mode functionality added.
 6. Firebase authentication is used.
 7. For server express is used.